 Note: You can also go to the DMV and get a REAL ID, which requires additional documentation and a fee, but then you won’t be required to take the other documents to buy ammunition in the future.

 Very important: For those using the standard (AFS) eligibility check, all of the information on the ID must match the information in the AFS.
-We are not sure yet whether non-substantive differences, such as “Ave.” versus “Avenue,” will pose a problem.
 If your ID has a P.O.
 Box instead of a residential address, this is likely to be a problem.
 If you’re not sure your AFS record will match your ID, you can check your AFS records using this form, but it is not instantaneous, and note that the form must be notarized.
-Buyers whose names or addresses have changed will not be able to purchase ammunition until they have updated their AFS records, which they can do here starting July 1.
-Note that documentation is required and the update will not be instantaneous.
+Buyers whose names or addresses have changed will not be able to purchase ammunition until they have updated their AFS records, which they can do online.
+Note that documentation is required, and the update will not be instantaneous.

 Californians who buy ammunition outside of California may bring it back into the state only if they ship it to licensed ammunition vendors and submit to a background check to pick it up.
 Vendors may charge a fee for this service.
-(The same applies to ordering ammunition online, which for all practical purposes has ended.)
+The same applies to ordering ammunition online.

 Californians who travel out of state with ammunition they purchased in California may bring it back without shipping it to a vendor and submitting to a background check.
-However, we cannot anticipate how this might be enforced.
+However, there are no guidelines for proving you bought it in California.
 If you have a receipt, taking it with you on your trip is a good idea.
 Note: Prosecutors bear the burden of proof – they must prove that you bought ammunition out of state.
-However, this does not mean you are immune from prosecution if they lack proof; it just means you can’t be convicted if they don’t have proof.
+However, this does not mean you are immune from prosecution if they lack proof; it just means you can’t be convicted.

 Ammunition buyers may encounter obstacles due to the provisions of law and regulations, but they may also encounter problems due to the choices ammunition vendors make that are more restrictive than laws and regulations require.
 It may be hard to distinguish between the two.
 Please understand that vendors do not want to lose their licenses, and may take a “better safe than sorry” approach if they feel your purchase falls into a legal gray area.